-The Army set up a string of forts: Martin Scott, in 1848; and Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
+The Army set up a string of forts including Martin Scott, in 1848; and Forts Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
 But the rapidly advancing line of settlement soon brought new outcries from the frontiersmen.
-Another system of forts came into being: Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark, the next year.
+Another system of forts then came into being including Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark, the next year.

 The northern anchor, Belknap, on the Brazos River, was the nearest to the dangerous Kiowa and Comanche country.
 Besides watching out for settlers, Forts Belknap and Phantom Hill guarded the Fort Smith-El Paso Road, a major link in the transcontinental route pioneered in 1849 by Captain Randolph B. Marcy.